jmbegleiter/TCM-final-project/README.md

         print('Would you like a recipe?')  # ask user if they want to receive a recipe answer = input()
         if answer == 'yes':
-            print('Here is the link to your recipe:') pprint.pprint(recipeData['recipes'][0]['sourceUrl'])
+            print('Here is a link to your recipe:') pprint.pprint(recipeData['recipes'][0]['sourceUrl'])

             print('This is a summary of the recipe:')